01Yusufh/data-analysis-portfolio-/internships/saiket-systems/customer-churn-analysis/README.md

 ## 🙏 Acknowledgements

-This project was completed as part of my **Data Analytics learning journey** to strengthen my Power BI, data visualization, and business intelligence skills through customer churn analysis.

-The project provided practical experience in data preparation, DAX calculations, interactive dashboard design, and business insight generation using Microsoft Power BI.
+This project was completed as part of my internship at Saiket Systems, as part of my ongoing Data Analytics learning journey.
+It gave me hands-on experience with data preparation, DAX calculations, interactive dashboard design, and translating raw data into business insights using Microsoft Power BI.

 ---